 A research study surveyed both college students and adults to figure out how much time it takes to make friends and deepen these bonds.

-It found that turning an acquaintance into a casual friend requires students to spend about 40 hours together and adults to spend about 90 hours together.
+It found that turning an acquaintance into a casual friend requires spending 40-60 hours together.

-Turning a casual friend into a regular friend took about 60 hours for students and 160 for adults.
+Turning a casual friend into a regular friend takes about 80-100 hours.

 In high school, you may have had two hours of classes, plus two hours of extracurriculars with a friend each day.
 Then, you hung out with them for eight hours on the weekend.
 That meant you could meet someone one day, and feel like you were best friends with them just two months later.
 (And that probably matches up with your lived experience).